 Every new parent goes through something of an initiation during the monumental transition of the fourth trimester.
-Changes happen on a profoundly spiritual and psychological level right after having a baby, and many cultures around the world recognize this with some sort of rite of passage.
+Changes happen on a profoundly spiritual and psychological level right after having a baby.
+And many cultures around the world recognize this with some sort of rite of passage.

 These rites of passage are important for several different reasons.
-They signal the distinction of a parent’s new role in the community, which often helps the support system rally around the new parents’ needs.
-More importantly, however, is the way that rites of passage serve as rituals to help integrate parents into their new identities.
+They signal the distinction of a parent’s new role in the community.
+This often helps the support system rally around the new parents’ needs.
+More importantly is the way rites of passage serve as rituals to help integrate parents into their new identities.

 Emerging out of the womb after lying-in

-Adopting this concept by simply deciding when to start integrating back into the public and how to do that is a choice that can help prevent depletion, strengthen boundaries, and honor the tenderness of the postpartum dyad in those early days.
+Adopting this concept by simply deciding when to start integrating back into the public and how to do that is a choice that can help in many ways.
+It can help prevent depletion, strengthen boundaries, and honor the tenderness of the postpartum dyad in those early days.

 Another physical ritual is closing the bones, which involves wrapping the body snuggly in swaths of cloth and letting the new mother deeply meditate and come back into her body completely.
-These rituals are deeply nourishing on every level and when they are done with great reverence and intention, can serve to integrate us more fully into our role.
+These fourth trimester rituals are deeply nourishing on every level and when they are done with great reverence and intention, can serve to integrate us more fully into our role.

-Creating a ceremony
+Creating a fourth trimester postpartum ceremony